nizantz/India/README.md

 $curl -v "http://localhost:5000/index.html"
 ```
-Note : You can also test by accessing teh URL from a browser window.
+Note : You can also test by accessing the	 URL from a browser window.

 Getting Geo Data for India
 ============================
 ##Download the Geo Data for India (shapefiles).
 Note that this would contain the undisputed part of Indian territory only.
 Google for IND_ADM.zip file
 (http://archive.lib.msu.edu/maps/public/GISData/ OR http://www.naturalearthdata.com/downloads/10m-cultural-vectors/)

-##Unzip the folder IND_ADM and this is what you should see :
+*Unzip the folder IND_ADM and this is what you should see :
 ```haskell
 ├── IND_adm0.csv
 ├── IND_adm0.dbf